 When using the numbered mats children roll the dice and cover up the match number on the mats.
 Play continues until all blank circles or all numbers have been covered on the mats.

-You can grab the patterns below for free until Sunday February 28th ... after that date they will only be available in the member's section which is also where I have added Tooth Fairy Alphabet Pick and Cover.
+As of 2022 this activity can be found in the member's section which is also where I have added Tooth Fairy Alphabet Pick and Cover.

-The free membership printable this week is a tooth fairy letter sequence activity which is great for letter recognition and review.
+It's dental health month and to go along with that theme I made a sequence activity which is great for letter recognition and review.
 I printed everything on cardstock paper.
 I then cut out and laminated the letter squares and glued the tooth fairy mat to the back of the letter mat.

 I made a blank mat ... an uppercase mat ... and a lowercase mat.
 I also made upper case and lowercase letters.